Learn the true benefits of PR for saving money and increasing profits

 You should understand that we’re not calling for the end of advertising.
 Both PR and advertising are integral parts of a comprehensive, well-rounded communications campaign.
 Together, these vehicles can help you increase brand recognition, customer outreach and profitability.
 Working in conjunction with each other, PR and advertising can give your messages the cohesion and repetition you need for maximum outreach.

 At Axia, we use earned media to help establish credibility for your company and obtain key news media placements.
-Download our free e-book Maximizing Your Public Relations Investment or contact us today to learn more about how we can help your company with influencing markets and increasing your exposure.
+Download our e-book Maximizing Your Public Relations Investment or contact us today to learn more about how we can help your company with influencing markets and increasing your exposure.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.